 Joe: We can do Ohio.
 Let's relocate Ohio, that's fine.
-So we are assuming like grasping on to anything we can hold hope to at that time.
+So we are assuming like we hoping to grasping on to anything we can hold hope to at that time.
 Right, I get a call.
 I'm at the doctor's office, getting a physical.
 I'm like we can do Ohio, that's fine.